influx6/dataset/README.md

 GeckoDataset
 ----------------
-GeckoDataset is a project similar to the [Sql-Dataset](https://github.com/geckoboard/sql-dataset) library, which allows the exporting of collection data into your Geckobaord account's dataset using a combination of processors, pullers and pushers.
+GeckoDataset is a project similar to the [Sql-Dataset](https://github.com/geckoboard/sql-dataset) library, which allows the exporting of collection record into your Geckobaord account's dataset using a combination of processors, pullers and pushers.

 It provides a more involved approach to the transformation of incoming data which then gets saved into a dataset of your choosing on your Geckoboard API account.
-It takes this approach to both allow flexibility and user control of what the data gets transformed to, in both shape and form.
+It takes this approach to both allow flexibility and user control of what the data gets transformed into, in both shape and form.

 ## Install